Delhi Sultanate: Khalji dynasty (1290–1320)

 Historians note Ala ud-Din Khalji as being a tyrant.
-Anyone Ala ud-Din suspected of being a threat to this power was killed along with the women and children of that family.
-He grew to eventually distrust the majority of his nobles and favored only a handful of his own slaves and family.
+Anyone Ala ud-Din suspected of being a threat to this power was killed along with the men, women, and children of that family.
+He grew to eventually distrust the majority of his nobles and favoured only a handful of his slaves and family.
 In 1298, between 15,000 and 30,000 Mongols near Delhi, who had recently converted to Islam, were slaughtered in a single day, due to a mutiny during an invasion of Gujarat.
 He is also known for his cruelty against kingdoms he defeated in battle.

-After Ala ud-Din's death in 1316, his eunuch general Malik Kafur, who was born to a Hindu family but converted to Islam, assumed de facto power and was supported by non-Khalaj nobles like the Pashtuns, notably Kamal al-Din Gurg.
-However he lacked the support of the majority of Khalaj nobles who had him assassinated, hoping to take power for themselves.
-However the new ruler had the killers of Kafur executed.
+After Ala ud-Din died in 1316 by assassination through his nobles, his general Malik Kafur, who was born to a Hindu family but converted to Islam, assumed de facto power and was supported by non-Khalji nobles like Kamal al-Din Gurg.
+However, he lacked the support of the majority of Khalji's nobles who had him assassinated, hoping to take power for themselves.
+However, the new ruler had the killers of Kafur executed.

 The last Khalji ruler was Ala ud-Din Khalji's 18-year-old son Qutb ud-Din Mubarak Shah Khalji, who ruled for four years before he was killed by Khusro Khan, another slave-general with Hindu origins, who reverted from Islam and favoured his Hindu Baradu military clan in the nobility.
-Khusro Khan's reign lasted only a few months, when Ghazi Malik, later to be called Ghiyath al-Din Tughlaq, defeated him with the help of Punjabi Khokhar tribesmen and assumed power in 1320, thus ending the Khalji dynasty and starting the Tughlaq dynasty.
+Khusro Khan's reign lasted only a few months, when Ghazi Malik, later to be called Ghiyath al-Din Tughlaq, defeated and killed him and assumed power in 1320, thus ending the Khalji dynasty and starting the Tughlaq dynasty.